The Research Problem

 Research methods and collaboration plans:

 Stage II: Field research to investigate service provision and labour conditions among conventional taxi drivers and online gig-work drivers in the digital-friendly or digital-cautious cities.
-The team will collect fieldwork and interview data in Beijing, Sydney, Johannesburg, and Cape Town, Hong Kong, Tokyo, Taipei, Shanghai, Wuhan, and Shenzhen.
+The team will collect fieldwork and interview data in cities such as Beijing, Sydney, Johannesburg, Cape Town, Hong Kong, Tokyo, Taipei, Shanghai, Wuhan, and Shenzhen.
 The team will meet to exchange ideas and share findings.

 Stage III: Analysis and synthesis of the advantages and disadvantages of the digital-friendly and digital-cautious taxi industries.
 The team will organise a conference to share findings and explore the advantages and disadvantages of the two systems based on archival and field research.